Fox News-Dominion case delayed by judge without explanation

 WILMINGTON, Del.
-(AP) — The Delaware judge overseeing a voting machine company’s $1.6 billion defamation lawsuit against Fox News put off the opening of the trial Monday for one day, without any explanation.
+(AP) — The Delaware judge overseeing a voting machine company’s $1.6 billion defamation lawsuit against Fox News delayed the opening of the trial Monday, raising the prospect that the two sides might settle before the eagerly watched case goes before a jury.

-Lawyers for Fox and Dominion Voting Systems would not comment on Delaware Superior Court Judge Eric Davis' decision or on reports that settlement talks may be ongoing.

-Davis said that delays in a long trial are not unusual and are built into the timeline.
-Before ordering a recess, he talked briefly in a conference with attorneys representing Fox and Dominion.
+Superior Court Judge Eric Davis suggested the sides try to mediate their dispute, according to a person close to Fox who was not authorized to speak publicly about the status of the lawsuit.
+Attorneys for both sides who appeared in court Monday declined to answer reporters' questions about the delay, as did representatives for both companies.

+Davis gave no explanation for delaying the trial’s start until Tuesday, although he did note that delays are common and built into the schedule.
+Jury selection and opening statements were planned for the first day in a trial that, if it happens, is expected to last six weeks.

+“This is not a press conference," Davis said during Monday's brief hearing.
+“I don’t do that.”

-The closely watched case centers on whether Fox, which is based in New York, defamed Dominion, based in Denver, by spreading false claims that the company rigged the 2020 election against Republican then-President Donald Trump.
+A trial would force Fox to answer for its actions in the weeks after the 2020 presidential election and litigate denial about the outcome of the race in general.
+The case centers on whether Fox defamed Denver-based Dominion Voting Systems by spreading false claims that the company rigged the election against then-President Donald Trump.

+A settlement is certainly a possibility in a trial that carries risks for both sides.
+Fox already has been embarrassed by revelations that some of its executives and on-air personalities did not believe fraud claims that the network spread on the air, and it doesn't want to see 92-year-old founder Rupert Murdoch testify.
+Dominion could miss a big payday if a jury rules against it.

 Credit: AP